waresfaz/feasthero/client/src/hoc/README.md

 # /hoc

-Higher order components which takes a component and returns a new component
+Higher order components and containers which takes a component and returns a new component